PLAINFIELD BOARD OF ZONING APPEALS

 PLEDGE OF ALLEGIANCE

-Mr. Monnett: Would you please rise for the Pledge of Allegiance.
+Mr. Monnett: Would you all please rise for the Pledge of Allegiance.

-Mr. Monnett: Now I will ask our board members for any changes or approval of our minutes of our meeting from September 19, 2011.
+Mr. Monnett: I will now ask our board for approval or changes to our minutes from our meeting of December 19, 2011.

-Mr. Gibbs: I move that we accept the minutes as written.
+Mr. Gibbs: I make a motion that we accept the minutes as written.

-Mr. Monnett: We have a motion and a second, all in favor say aye, opposed, motion carried.
+Mr. Monnett: I have a motion and a second, all in favor say aye.

 OATH OF TESTIMONY

-Mr. Monnett: I will now ask our Town Attorney to please administer the oath of testimony tonight.
+Mr. Monnett: I will now ask our Town Attorney to administer the oath of testimony for tonight.